Apple drags on S&P, Nasdaq; Dell jumps after report

 Decliners were about even with advancers on the NYSE while decliners outpaced advancers on the Nasdaq by about 12 to 11.

-(Additional reporting by Chuck Mikolajczak; Editing by Kenneth Barry, Nick Zieminski and Andrew Hay)
+(Additional reporting by Chuck Mikolajczak; Editing by Kenneth Barry and Nick Zieminski)